ronickg/react-native-nitro-inspire-face/README.md

 ### Expo Projects

-For Expo projects, configure the model in your `app.json` or `app.config.js`:
+For Expo projects add the model package into your root directory, configure the model package that is loaded in your `app.json` or `app.config.js`:

 ```json
 {